TECHINNNNNNNN/occupied-last-version/instructions.md

 ### Frontend

-- Next.js (React)
+- Next.js (App Router)
+- TypeScript for type safety
-- Tailwind CSS with custom theme
+- Tailwind CSS
+- shadcn/ui for component library
-- React Context API and SWR for data fetching
+- React Hook Form for form handling
-- shandcn ui
-- Superbase database
-- Recharts for visualizations
+- Tanstack Query for data fetching and caching
 - Framer Motion for animations
+- react-calendar-timeline for room reservation visualization
+- @dnd-kit/core for drag-and-drop functionality
+- date-fns for date manipulation
+- react-hot-toast for notifications

-### Backend
+### Backend & Database

+- Supabase for authentication and database
+- Supabase Row Level Security (RLS) for data protection
+- Supabase Realtime for live updates
+- Supabase Storage for file uploads
+- Supabase Edge Functions for serverless operations
-- Next.js API routes
+- Next.js API routes for additional server functions

-- NextAuth.js with university SSO integration
+### Data Visualization

+- Recharts for standard visualizations
-- WebSockets for real-time occupancy data
+- Nivo for advanced data visualization
+- react-grid-layout for customizable dashboards

-### Database
+### Performance & Optimization

-- PostgreSQL for relational data
+- Next.js Image component for optimized images
-- TimescaleDB for occupancy metrics
+- Vercel Analytics for performance monitoring
-- Redis for caching and performance optimization
+- use-debounce for search and filter optimization

-This project will be implemented in four phases over a 12-month period, starting with core system development and gradually adding enhanced features, integrations, and optimizations.
+- Supabase caching strategies
+- Incremental Static Regeneration for static pages

+### Development & Deployment

+- ESLint and Prettier for code quality
+- Jest and React Testing Library for testing
+- GitHub Actions for CI/CD
+- Vercel for deployment
+- Sentry for error tracking